singhkpratham/geocompr/12-transport.md

 This chapter's final practical section demonstrates the policy-relevance of geocomputation for transport applications by identifying locations where new transport infrastructure may be needed.
 Clearly, the types of analysis presented here would need to be extended and complemented by other methods to be used in real-world applications, as discussed in Section \@ref(future-directions-of-travel).
 However, each stage could be useful on its own, and feed into wider analyses.
-To summarize, these were: identifying short but car-dependent commuting routes (generated from desire lines) in Section \@ref(routes); creating desire lines representing trips to rail stations in Section \@ref(nodes); and analysis of transport systems at the route network using graph theory in Section \@ref(route-networks).
+To summarize, these were: identifying short but car-dependent commuting routes (generated from desire lines) in Section \@ref(routes); creating desire lines\index{desire lines} representing trips to rail stations in Section \@ref(nodes); and analysis of transport systems at the route network\index{network} using graph\index{graph} theory in Section \@ref(route-networks).

 The final code chunk of this chapter combines these strands of analysis.
-It adds the car-dependent routes in `route_carshort` with a newly created object, `route_rail` and creates a new column representing the amount of travel along the centroid-to-centroid desire lines they represent:
+It adds the car-dependent routes in `route_carshort` with a newly created object, `route_rail` and creates a new column representing the amount of travel along the centroid-to-centroid\index{centroid} desire lines they represent:

 ```r